Chapter 20 Wednesday, 1130 hours (11:30 AM)

 "Not yet," said Joshua.
 "Are our demands going to be met or not?"

 "Were working on it, but lets stop it now, before it gets completely out of control.
-Im sure neither of us want to see a blood bath."
+Im sure neither of us want to see a blood bath," said George.

 "CALF has shown what were willing to do for our beliefs.
 We have sacrificed much," said Joshua.
 "We have sacrificed much," he repeated.

-"I understand," said George deliberately.
+"I understand," he said.
 "Try to keep things cool.
 Ill see where we are with your demands, and Ill talk to you again during your 6 oclock broadcast."

 Joshua ended the conversation cordially, hung up the line, and faced the camera.